 Products available from the markets change throughout the season.
 There are always the basic seasonal fruits and veggies, herbs, eggs, cheeses, meats and fish, wines, bedding plants, vegetable and herb seedlings, fresh cut flowers and handmade crafts.
 Then, you must also experience the specialty products that you won’t find at a regular store: wild mushrooms, colorful potatoes, striped beets, baby greens with bright peppery nasturtiums, delicious quiches, soups and salsas that will make your dinner a breeze, jams and preserves made with just-picked berries, heirloom tomatoes in colors and shapes you thought impossible, and home-baked cookies that will make you think twice about ever biting into another Chips Ahoy.

-We, at SCFM, are happy to host two markets, to reconnect the farmer with the consumer and to give selling opportunities for area craftspeople.
+SCFMA is happy to host the Callicoon Farmers’ Market, to reconnect the farmer with the consumer and to give selling opportunities for area craftspeople.
 We serve to educate the community about eating seasonally and locally.
 We foster social gathering and community activity and we encourage pedestrian traffic to the villages that we serve.
-We make no-cost market space available to community organizations for educational purposes such as the Delaware Valley Arts Alliance, Catskill Citizens for Safe Energy, Friends of the Liberty Library, Sullivan County Sportsman’s Federation and many other non profit groups.
+We make no-cost market space available to community organizations for educational purposes such as the Delaware Valley Arts Alliance, Catskill Citizens for Safe Energy, NACL Theatre, Sullivan County Sportsman’s Federation and many other non profit groups.
 Our markets provide the freshest food to local chefs, professional and home cooks alike.
 Our markets are not just a place to shop, they are a destination, a social activity, a place to be, an event.